andrewgdotcom/ason/ason.md

 * "ASON special" - 0x05 [ENQ], 0x06 [ACK], 0x10 [DLE], or 0x15..0x17 [NAK, SYN, ETB]
 * "ASCII whitespace" - 0x09 [HT], or 0x20 [SP]
-* "ASCII linebreak" - 0x0a..0x0d [LF, VT, FF, CR]
+* "ASCII format" - 0x08 [BS], 0x0a..0x0d [LF, VT, FF, CR]
-* "ASCII printable" - 0x21..0x7e, which take their usual ASCII meanings
+* "ASCII graphical" - 0x21..0x7e, which take their usual ASCII meanings
 * "ASCII extended" - 0x80..0xff (treated as opaque)
+* ASCII 0x07, 0x7f [BEL, DEL] are treated as opaque
-* ASCII 0x07, 0x08, 0x0e, 0x0f, 0x1b, 0x7f [BEL, BS, SI, SO, ESC, DEL] are treated as opaque, but any SI/SO or escape sequences SHOULD be properly terminated as per ISO-2022.
+* ASCII 0x08, 0x0f, 0x1b [SI, SO, ESC] are treated as per ISO-2022, but any SI/SO or escape sequences MUST be properly terminated, and the C0 codes MUST NOT be paged out at any time.

 In ASON plaintext, the following meanings MAY be inferred if the application layer supports it:

 * Boolean values MAY be encoded as [ACK] (true) and [NAK] (false).
 * [ENQ] MAY be used to indicate "undefined".
 * [ETB] MAY be used as a paragraph separator, as per IPTC-7901.
-* Numeric values MAY be represented as a sequence of ASCII printable characters in one of the standard printf numeric formats.
+* Numeric values MAY be represented as a sequence of ASCII graphical characters in one of the standard printf numeric formats.

+The following format characters are also defined:

-Although [EM] is not a valid ASON character, it is used to indicate the end of ASON processing.
+* [CAN] is used to indicate the start of ASON data; any data before it MUST be ignored.
-As a non-ASON character, it is not considered part of the ASON document.
-If an ASON document is embedded inside another ASON document, any [EM] character used to terminate the inner document MUST be stripped.
+* [EM] is used to indicate the end of ASON data; any data after it MUST be ignored.

-The meaning of any data that follows an [EM] character is application-dependent.
+### TODO

+* Replace overloading of [SYN] with more idiomatic [CAN, EM] sequences.

 Structure encoding
 ------------------